pusher/feeds-client-js/README.md

 ### `feed.subscribe`

-Subscribe to reveive new items published to `feed`.
+Subscribe to receive new items published to `feed`.
 A subscription can be resumed from some previously seen item by providing a `lastEventId`, or can be initiated with some initial state by providing a `tailSize`.
 Private feeds require `READ` permission – see [auth docs](TODO).
 Takes a single options object with the following properties.